Senior podcaster Harry Leslie Smith says he'll 'drop dead' before he stops fighting for equality

 I'm worried because I like people, I love people, and I know what it's like when people suffer.- Harry Leslie Smith

-"I can see already that we are retreating back to my past," he tells The Current's host Anna Maria Tremonti.
+"I can see already that we are retreating back to my past," he told The Current's host Anna Maria Tremonti.

 "Life is not good anymore for ordinary people."